princetonwong/mybgg/README.md

 > Project renamed: This project was previously called "MyBGG" and is now "GameCache".
 Existing deployments using the old name continue to work (asset names and the CORS proxy remain compatible), but new forks should use the new name and paths shown below.

-_This project is meant to be forked.
-The original project is available here: https://github.com/EmilStenstrom/gamecache_
+_This repository is published as a **GitHub Template**.
+Create your own copy via "Use this template" (recommended) rather than forking.
+The canonical upstream lives at: https://github.com/EmilStenstrom/gamecache_

 Create a beautiful, searchable website for your BoardGameGeek collection!
 This project downloads your games from BoardGameGeek, creates a database, and automatically hosts it as a website using GitHub Pages.